Linear Slides

 - Linear Rails

-- Consists of a smooth, flat base that is used to support and guide the motion of linear bearings.
+- A fundamental component of linear slide systems, linear rails serve as smooth, flat bases that support and guide the movement of linear bearings.

 - Linear Positioners